2024 June 22 to July 3

-Most tour members arriving during the evening of Day 1 or early in the morning of Day 2.
-For anyone in Lima during the afternoon of Day 1, we offer an optional half-day excursion to the nearby ruins of Pachacamac for an additional charge.
+Most tour members will arrive during the evening of Day 1 or early on the morning of Day 2.
+For anyone in Lima during the afternoon of Day 1, we can offer an optional evening culinary tour for an additional charge.

-After breakfast on Day 2, we will tour the city including: the Plaza Mayor, the Government Palace, the Cathedral and Archbishop’s Palace.
+After breakfast on Day 2, we will hop on bikes and take a cycling tour of Lima city including the Plaza Mayor, the Government Palace, the Cathedral, and Archbishop’s Palace.
 We will also enjoy a visit to a collection of Inca and Pre-Inca arts and artifacts, and tour the Larco Herrara Museum with its extensive erotic art collection.
 Our lunch and dinner will be at two of the restaurants that have put Lima on the international culinary map.

 Day 5: Footsteps of History: Hiking the Salkantay Inca Trail